 What's different about your approach to career coaching?

-There are a lot of great career coaches out there.
-My approach is unique for a couple of reasons.
-First and foremost, I have made every career mistake you can make and somehow I've managed to make it to the top.
 As a senior executive myself, I have a unique perspective to share.
 I can help you understand what your boss and other executives are thinking and build plans to make a real impact.
-I've also hired and promoted hundreds of people over the years so I can provide a first hand look into what it takes to get hired and have success.
-I also think my approach to coaching is unique because I get personally invested in your success.
-Most of my client have been with me for years - we're partners.
-If they have a problem on the weekend, in the middle of the night, on a holiday - I'm available.
+If you're already a senior executive, I have shared experiences with you and understand what you're dealing with.
+Most of my clients have been with me for years - we're partners.
+If they have a problem on the weekend, in the middle of the night, on a holiday - I'm available to them.

 How much does it cost?

-Coaching is $200.00 (USD) for a 90 minute session with discounts available for 4 and 12 session bundles.
+Coaching is $500.00 (USD) for a 60 minute session with discounts available for 4 and 12 session bundles.
 Each session includes pre-work and post session follow-up.
 Some clients like to do one session per month, others do one session per quarter and many do one session per week.
+Many clients have specific needs like building a great plan or preparing an important presentation.
 We can create a package that works for whatever you need.